U.S. hikes tariffs on Chinese goods, China says to strike back

 Economists and industry consultants have said it may take three or four months for American shoppers to feel the pinch from the tariff hike but retailers will have little choice but to raise prices on a wide range of goods to cover the rising cost of imports before too long, according to economists and industry consultants.

+Even without the trade war, China-U.S. relations have continued to deteriorate, with an uptick in tensions between the two countries over the South China Sea, Taiwan, human rights and China’s plan to re-create the old Silk Road, called the Belt and Road Initiative.

-Reporting by David Lawder in Washington and Yawen Chen in Beijing; Additional reporting by Michael Martina and Ben Blanchard in Beijing; Editing by Simon Cameron-Moore
+Reporting by David Lawder in Washington and Yawen Chen in Beijing; Additional reporting by Michael Martina, Ryan Woo and Ben Blanchard in Beijing; Editing by Simon Cameron-Moore